 Life as we know it would not exist without light.
 It is the very embodiment of the life-force, the fountainhead, and perhaps the very root of all material in the known world as some philosophers and poets have argued.
 With that in mind, it’s hardly surprising that the image of light has remained a potent symbol for mankind—one that has been used for over 4,000 years as the very representation of power, truth, knowledge, love, peace, health, unity, and the highest state of being.

-Therefore it is hardly surprising that it has played a crucial role in the history of art, whether we’re talking about the discovery of the camera obscura in the 4th century, which ultimately led to the dawn of photography in the 17th century; or the sumptuous and/or symbolic use of light in the paintings of Caravaggio, Rembrandt, Vermeer or thousands more.
+It has also played a crucial role in art, of course, whether we’re talking about the discovery of the camera obscura in the 4th century, which ultimately led to the dawn of photography in the 17th century; or the sumptuous and/or symbolic use of light in the paintings of Caravaggio, Rembrandt, Vermeer or thousands more.
 However, with the emergence of the Modern age—and the introduction of the electric light bulb—the idea of light began to change in the 19th and 20th centuries.
 Impressionism for instance, which signaled a major shift in conceptual approaches, was dubbed “The birth of light in painting” by Robert Delaunay.
 And not long after that the legendary Bauhaus professor and artist, Laszlo Moholy-Nagy, began projecting light through sculptures, which later became known as one of the earliest forms of “light art.”

 For those artists the ideal was to capture light and make it tangible.
 Perhaps Otto Pienne’s comments about his “light ballets” of the mid 1960s summed up the idea best when he said, “There is one essential difference between Gothic Cathedrals and rockets: a cathedral seems to soar, expressing a yearning for ascension, while a rocket does soar.
 The same technical difference exists between traditional sculpture and light works.
 Previously paintings and sculptures suggested a glow while today paintings and sculptures do glow.
 They are active, they give; they do not merely attract the eyes, they do not merely express something, they are something.”

-The advent of lasers, satellite transmissions and supercomputers in the 1960s helped artists like Pienne to realize that ‘glow,’ but it wasn't until a group of California artists began to strip the technology away from the equation to make a more pure expression of light—where the glow was not only ‘something’ but something much larger that the viewer him or herself.
-It was an expression of something monumental, something that embodied space and time itself.
+The advent of lasers, satellite transmissions and supercomputers in the 1960s helped artists like Pienne to realize that ‘glow,’ but it wasn't until a group of California artists began to strip the technology away from the equation to make a more pure expression of light—where the glow was not only ‘something’ but the very content of the work itself.
+And for these artists, that content suggested something monumental, something infinite, something beyond space and time itself.
 Indeed, for the Light & Space artists of that period, light could express an extraordinarily wide range of complex spatial-temporal ideas (and perhaps multiple dimensions) with a directness and ease that no other medium could.
 James Turrell, who’s included in the exhibition, remains the quintessential reference point for this discussion.
-For him the way to convey that is by engaging the viewer’s feelings.
+For him light had the power to bring up very raw, and very direct feelings.
 “Light is a powerful substance,” he says.
 “We have a primal connection to it.
 But, for something so powerful, situations for its felt presence are fragile.
-I form it as much as the material allows.
 I like to work with it so that you feel it physically, so you feel the presence of light inhabiting a space.
 I like the quality of feeling that is felt not only with the eyes.”

-Presentism is an attempt to focus on a handful of artists from around the world who are working within the same continuum, yet are doing so with the technologies of today, namely the digital.
+Presentism is an attempt to focus on the next generation of artists who are working within the same continuum, yet doing so with the technologies of today, namely the digital.
 As the title suggests, these works share an interest in the present tense, as opposed to the ‘recorded’ or ‘canned’ experiences of most moving image art-forms.
 (The speed of light tends to define our notions of past, present and future since one might be able to experience time travel if he or she could travel faster than light).
 What all the artists in the show share is an intense interest in using light to convey something that touches us in ways that other mediums cannot.
-Perhaps, in that way, they reflect author Kate DiCamillo’s words when she claimed that light tells stories.
-As she says, “Light is so precious in a world so dark… so tell a story.
-Make some light.”
-And that is just what these artists are doing.

 Works in the exhibition: